What we do...

 In 1989, the Senior Center of Southern Humboldt, with financial support from the Humboldt Area Foundation, purchased the beautiful home of Patsy Thoresen at 456 Briceland Road in Redway, California to serve as the community’s permanent senior center.

 The Board of Directors changed the organization’s name in 1996 to the Healy Senior Center, in honor of Dan Healy, Sr., a local businessman who tragically died in a plane crash.
 Mr. Healy’s son and daughter-in-law, Dan Jr. and Patti, conceived of the annual Giant Yard Sale to benefit the Healy Senior Center.
-It was first held in their front yard up the yard sale idea and held it in their front yard across from the Baptist church.
+It was first held in their front yard, right across the street from the First Baptist Church of Redway.
 The Giant Yard Sale still occurs every year in Redway and is a staple in the Southern Humboldt community.

 In the year 2000, the Healy Senior Center took over the local, certified Meals on Wheels Program from Jerold Phelps Community Hospital and has been operating this critical program ever since.

-The Healy Center is now serving our third generation of adults over 55.
-In 2019, we are celebrating our 40 th year of serving seniors in Southern Humboldt.
+The Healy Center is now serving our third generation of adults over 60.
+In 2019, we celebrated our 40th year of serving seniors in Southern Humboldt.
 We would not have been able to help so many seniors without support from local foundations, businesses, friends, and neighbors.

 Thank you for supporting our important work in Southern Humboldt County!